apache/pekko-connectors/docs/src/main/paradox/jms/browse.md

 : @@snip [snip](/jms/src/test/java/docs/javadsl/JmsSettingsTest.java) { #consumer-settings }

-The Alpakka JMS browse soruce is configured via default settings in the [HOCON](https://github.com/lightbend/config#using-hocon-the-json-superset) config file section `alpakka.jms.browse` in your `application.conf`, and settings may be tweaked in the code using the `withXyz` methods.
+The Apache Pekko Connectors JMS browse soruce is configured via default settings in the [HOCON](https://github.com/lightbend/config#using-hocon-the-json-superset) config file section `alpakka.jms.browse` in your `application.conf`, and settings may be tweaked in the code using the `withXyz` methods.
 On the second tab the section from `reference.conf` shows the structure to use for configuring multiple set-ups.

 Table
 : Setting               | Description                                                          | Default Value       |